adventuremomblog

 How a Buzz E-Bike Can Bring More Adventure Into Your Life

-I would recommend starting around Bayfront Park and traveling toward Petoskey State Park for gorgeous views of the Little Traverse Bay.
+I recommend starting around Bayfront Park and traveling toward Petoskey State Park for gorgeous views of the Little Traverse Bay.

-My husband and I really enjoyed our morning bike rides exploring the area on our e-bikes while our teenagers slept in.
+My husband and I enjoyed our morning bike rides exploring the area on our e-bikes while our teenagers slept in.

 Waterfall in Bayfront Park in Petoskey